 Study Limitations

-A significant limitation was the insufficient strength of evidence from the included studies, which lacked control groups and randomized trials.
+A significant limitation was the insufficient strength of evidence from the included studies, which lacked control groups and randomised trials.

 Was this summary helpful?